 We store your Personal Data for as long as we need to in order to reach a decision regarding your application.
 If no working relationship arises, we may still store data longer in order to potentially defend against possible future legal claims.
 In such cases, we delete application files 2 months after notifying applicants of our decision to decline, as long as no legal disputes dictate that we retain the data longer than that.

-Otherwise, the general regulations laid out in this Data Privacy Statement are valid, particularly in accordance with Paragraphs 11 and 12, for employment application data as well.
+Otherwise, the general regulations laid out in this Data Privacy Statement are valid, particularly in accordance with items 13 and 14, for employment application data as well.

 Within our company, your data is accessed by persons who require such data for the fulfilment of our legal and contractual obligations.